Scuba Gear

 an OMS IQ Pack harness system with 60 lb lift, dual bladder, elastomeric banded wing.
 I was the most comfortable I've

 ever been on a dive.
-This was a simply great setup.
+This was a simply great setup for me.

 Thus the same configuration was purchased from